Information for AuthorsINTRODUCTION

 Figures.
 All images (e.g. line diagrams, drawings, graphs, photographs, plates) are considered to be ‘Figures’.
 Each figure should be in a separate file and be numbered (Fig. 1, Fig. 2 etc.) according to the order in which they are first mentioned in the text.
 Electron and light photomicrographs should have internal scale markers.
 Colour images are encouraged and printed without charge where they enhance significantly the clarity of the scientific information.
 Line diagrams will normally be black on white and boxed with inward scale markings.
 Use of colour in line diagrams may sometimes be agreed where this enhances clarity significantly.
 Use open and/or closed circles, squares and triangles for symbols in line graphs.
 Height and width should be chosen for either single (8.4 cm wide) or double (up to 17.3 cm wide) column reproduction.
 Grouping of related graphics into a single figure is strongly encouraged.
 When a block of illustrative material consists of several parts, each part should be labelled A, B, C, etc. and not treated as separate figures.
 Note that graphs and diagrams of finally accepted papers are normally redrawn by the publisher to ensure a consistent house style and should be inspected carefully by authors at the proof stage.

-Simple black and white line drawings and graphs should be supplied as approx. 300 dpi JPG files or MS PowerPoint files.
-The publisher will almost always redraw all such material if the paper is accepted.
+Simple black and white line drawings and graphs can be supplied in a variety of formats, and the publisher will almost always redraw all such material if the paper is accepted.
+However, we suggest supplying them as JPG files at approx. 300 dpi (= 120 pixels/cm) or as MS PowerPoint files as these are convenient formats.
+But if the original figures are either EPS or AI files then please submit them, as these can be used directly in redrawing.
 More complicated drawings, such as detailed botanical illustrations will not be redrawn and should be supplied as 600 dpi JPG files.
 For continuous tone images (e.g. photographs), please supply JPG files at 300 dpi (or 600 dpi if the image is a mix of pictures and text and/or has thin lines).
 Keeping total files sizes down will lessen up- and downloading times.
 To help achieve this all images should be submitted at approximately the physical size they would appear in the Journal.
 Scaling, sizing and cropping are best carried out within image handling programs such as Adobe PhotoShop or Corel PhotoPaint.
 Please do not supply photographic images as PowerPoint files as these are generally of poor resolution.
 Note that PDF files are not acceptable.
 Also, please ensure that images that do NOT contain colour are saved as ‘grayscale’ and that any layers have been flattened – taking these steps can make the file size up to 10 times smaller.
 Note that a JPG file should not be repeatedly saved as this reduces quality.

 Large amounts of additional information can be submitted for publication electronically as Supplementary Information provided that it is not essential for a basic understanding of the main paper.
 Supplementary material will be refereed along with the core paper.
 At appropriate positions in the main text authors should indicate what details are being made available, followed by the words [Supplementary Information] in bold and between square brackets.
 The online submission system provides space for supplementary information to be uploaded in “Supplemental Material” files.
 The appropriate number of these types of file can be selected towards the bottom of the first submission screen.
 Similarly, if you are including a video you should enter [Supplementary Information - Video] in bold and between square brackets at the appropriate place(s) in the text.
 A video can be uploaded after selecting a “Video” file on the first submission screen.
 The movie should be created in a widely available program such as Windows MediaPlayer.
 A short paragraph describing the contents of any Supplementary Information or Video should also be inserted in the main text immediately before ACKNOWLEDGEMENTS.